SadiqKhan-Dev/ramadan-coding-nights/Day-10-Personal-Library-Manager/README.md

-# Simple Calculator
+# Personal Library Manager

-A simple command-line calculator built with Python and managed using **UV** package manager.
+A simple command-line application to manage your personal library, built with Python and managed using **UV** package manager.
+It uses `books_data.json` to store book information.

 ## Getting Started